Kareemulla-Adivigalla/UK-Retail-Sales-Analysis-2010-2011/07-Exploratory-Data-Analysis-Python/README.md

   - Boxplots and scatter plots were used to detect outliers in key variables such as `Quantity` and `Price`.
   - Actions Taken:
     - Outliers that represented genuine data points (e.g., large bulk orders) were retained.
-    - Anomalies likely due to data entry errors (e.g., negative quantities or zero prices) were corrected or removed.
+    - Anomalies likely due to data entry errors (e.g., negative quantities or zero prices) were removed.

 ### 5. Feature Engineering for EDA